mana/manasource-doc/server_configuration.md

 layout: wiki
 ---
 {% include toc.md %}
-#  ManaServ Configuration
+#  the Mana server Configuration

-**Note:** This article is about setting up your own Mana server, either for testing purposes or because you want to provide an alternative to the official server. <br />
+**Note:** This article is about setting up your own the Mana server, either for testing purposes or because you want to provide an alternative to the official server. <br />
 To get support about setting up a **TmwAthena server**, please have a look at [The Mana World wiki](http://wiki.themanaworld.org/index.php/Main_Page).

 There are several steps to achieve this:

-###  Running ManaServ
+###  Running the Mana server

  * [Install](database_installation.html) or [upgrade](upgrade_database.html) your database backend.